 Determine whether you are listed as someone's beneficiary.
 While it may be a sensitive topic to broach with loved ones, knowing in advance that you are listed as a beneficiary can be helpful.
 As life events such as marriage, divorce, and death occur, it's in your best interest (and the IRA owner's) to confirm that beneficiary designations are up to date.
 Remember that IRA beneficiary designations supersede a will.

 Request a trustee-to-trustee transfer.
-Make sure that any assets transfer directly from one account to another or from one IRA custodian to another.
+Make sure that inherited IRA/Roth IRA assets transfer directly from one account to another or from one IRA custodian as a transfer of assets.
 There is no option for a 60-day rollover when a nonspouse beneficiary is inheriting IRA assets.
 If you receive a check, the money will generally be taxed as ordinary income, and is ineligible to be deposited into an inherited IRA you may own at another firm, or back into the inherited IRA that it was withdrawn from to begin with.

 Distributions from an inherited IRA can be invested in other accounts.
 Consider all your options when taking RMDs and other distributions from an inherited IRA.
 Generally, your distribution is included in your gross income and will be subject to ordinary state and federal income taxes.
-Once funds are distributed from an inherited account, the money is your own.
+Once funds are distributed from an inherited account, the money will have to be included in income.